livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

     revised for clarity periodically in response to feedback, with the approval of the Section Lead Editor.

- 2. Section Lead Editors make the final decision about reviews in consultation with the associate editor assigned to the paper.
+ 2. Section Lead Editors are ultimately responsible for decisions about manuscripts.
+However, in most cases, they will delegate the decision to the Associate Editor assigned to the paper.
+If the Section Lead Editor feels that their direct input is needed on this process, they will notify the Associate Editor at the time of assignment, or when it first appears necessary that such additional consultation is needed.
-    In some cases, authors may appeal an editorial decision, but initiating an appeal requires the consent of all authors.
+    Authors may appeal an editorial decision,
+    but initiating an appeal requires the consent of all authors.
     In case of an appeal on the decision, the Section Lead Editor will select another associate editor to review all